raahimfareed/pine/README.md

 Barebone controller is implemented, doc needs to be updated.

 ## Migrations and Models
-Migrations are used to create database schemas and models are used to manipulate the data in the tables.
+> [!NOTE]

-Pine comes bundled with Eloquent which is a powerful ORM primarily used by Laravel.
+> Migrations and models are not implemented yet, they will be added in the future along with database helpers.

 ### Creating Migrations
 Migrations are just PHP files with some code in it to define the schema of a table.